William Stephens - Chair

 Dr Matt Walpole – Chair of Conservation, Education & Community Committee

 Dr Matt Walpole is a conservation biologist with over 25 years’ experience in conservation research, practice and policy.
 His career in academia and subsequently in the international charity sector has combined ecological, economic and social perspectives to improve decision-making from local to global scales.
 This has included work on community engagement and participation in wildlife conservation and reserve management.
 He also directed the UK National Ecosystem Assessment to improve understanding of nature’s value to society.
-Matt has lived and worked in Cambridge for the past 15 years, and serves on the board of several wildlife charities.
-He is a member of the senior management team at Fauna & Flora International.
+Matt has lived and worked in Cambridge for the past 17 years, and has served on the board of several wildlife charities.
+He is currently a strategic advisor to the leadership team at WWF International.

 Hannah has spent her professional career working in the public policy and environment sectors.
 She worked for the RSPB as a senior adviser on a range of domestic and European nature conservation issues, before moving to the Environment Agency.
 There she held a variety of national leadership roles covering land use, planning and housing, economic growth, climate change and flooding.
 She is currently the Chief Operating Officer for the Association of Directors of Environment, Economy, Planning & Transport (ADEPT), a voluntary membership organisation representing ‘place’ directors from county, unitary and combined authorities across England along with directors of Local Enterprise Partnerships and corporate partners drawn from key service sectors.
 She is a governor at Potton Lower & Middle Schools, and is working with Potton Town Council to complete the Potton-Sandy cycleway.
 She is always out walking the dog in the fields and woods around Potton, and was delighted to recently see a water vole in Potton Brook.